MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 ## Environmental Well-being

+- Green Learning: Introduction, Examples and Outlook. [[paper]](https://arxiv.org/abs/2210.00965)
+  - C.-C. Jay Kuo, Azad M. Madni.
+  - Key Word: Green Learning, Trust Learning.
+  - <details><summary>Digest</summary> Rapid advances in artificial intelligence (AI) in the last decade have largely been built upon the wide applications of deep learning (DL).
+However, the high carbon footprint yielded by larger and larger DL networks becomes a concern for sustainability.
+Furthermore, DL decision mechanism is somewhat obsecure and can only be verified by test data.
+Green learning (GL) has been proposed as an alternative paradigm to address these concerns.
+GL is characterized by low carbon footprints, small model sizes, low computational complexity, and logical transparency.
+It offers energy-effective solutions in cloud centers as well as mobile/edge devices.
+GL also provides a clear and logical decision-making process to gain people's trust.

 - Measuring the Carbon Intensity of AI in Cloud Instances. [[paper]](https://arxiv.org/abs/2206.05229)
   - Jesse Dodge, Taylor Prewitt, Remi Tachet Des Combes, Erika Odmark, Roy Schwartz, Emma Strubell, Alexandra Sasha Luccioni, Noah A. Smith, Nicole DeCario, Will Buchanan. *FAccT 2022*
   - Key Word: Carbon Emissions; Cloud.